Loomeh/Loomeh/README.md

 - 👀 I’m interested in Game Development, Reverse Engineering and Computers
 - 🌱 I’m currently learning pretty much everything
 - 💞️ I’m looking to collaborate on Game Development, Reverse Engineering and general programming projects
-- 📫 How to reach me: Discord - Loomeh#9419
+- 📫 How to reach me: Discord - loomeh

 <!---
 Loomeh/Loomeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.